 The 1998 film of The Ring.
 It's not the sort of film that jumps out and scares you.
-No, this is Fridge Logic terror.
+No, this is Fridge Horror terror.
 This is terror that comes creeping up on you only after you finished the film and have walked away.
 Then you start THINKING.
 To make matters worse (or better if that's your bent) this is quite possibly the only movie ever made that actually gets MORE terrifying simply by watching a 4th generation VHS copy of it.

 The "scared-to-death-face" can also freak one out.

 The original tape was supposedly created when someone taped a mysterious broadcast late at night from an unlisted TV station.

 The line from Aidan: "You weren't supposed to help her!".

 The part when the heroine is climbing out of the well while Samara is creeping UP the wall below her.
 It's the legs.
 The way they suddenly step in front in a logically spine breaking way (that and the constant slow speed of the "walk").

 The page image, from the 2002 version.
 The Reveal of Samara's face is pretty damn terrifying.
 It's not so much the rotted, undead nature of the face, it's the amount of raw, seething hatred in her expression.

 In fact, the second time Samara delivers the lines with a different context, as revenge than apology:

 Dr. Scott: You don't want to hurt anyone.